optakt/optakt.github.io/content/knowledge/flare_architecure.md

 ### Voting

-There are three phases of the state connector voting protocol:

-* Request
-* Commit
-* Reveal
+The state connector voting protocol is split into three phases, described in the following sub-sections.

 #### Request Phase